RohanD99/CShar-p_Practice/README.md

 Combines the accessibility of both protected and internal.
 Members with protected internal access modifier can be accessed from derived types, classes within the same assembly, and the same class.

-Specifiers     Same Assembly      Other Assembly
-              Derived   Other      Derived   Other Public          Yes      Yes         Yes      Yes Private         No        No          No      No Protected       Yes       No         Yes      NO Internal        Yes      Yes         No       No Protected.Int    Yes      Yes        Yes      No Private.Protect  Yes      No         No       No